Alone in Berlin (film): Plot

 In 1940, a working-class couple in World War II-era Berlin, Otto and Anna Quangel, decide to resist Adolf Hitler and the Nazis after receiving news of the death of their only son.
 Their growing resistance to the regime is also strengthened by the fate of an old Jewish woman living in their building.
-Although the official movement of Jews to death camps had not yet started, Jews had no recourse to any legal protection.
+Although the official the genocides had not yet started, Jews had no legal protection.
 Ruthless Nazis — and "non-ideological" common criminals — use the opportunity to loot the old woman's apartment with impunity.
 Despite the efforts of the Quangels and other kind neighbors to help her, the persecution ends with the old woman jumping to her death from a high window.

 The couple starts writing postcards to urge people to stand against Hitler and the Nazis and protest against them by furtively placing the cards in public places - a capital crime.
 Their first card reads: "Mother, Hitler Killed My Son.
 He Will Kill Your Son Too".
 At first, Otto wants to do it all by himself, warning Anna, "They hang women, too!"
 Other cards read "Stop the War machine; Hitler's shadow falls over Europe like the devil's shadow; Pass this card on -- Down with the Hitler Regime" (Minute ~40:00 of the movie).
-She, however, insists on taking part in this dangerous activity.
+Anna insists on taking part in this dangerous activity.
 While in the beginning of the film the couple's marriage seems to have dried up and they are unable to console each other for the loss of their son, their shared risk and commitment brings them closer.
-In effect, they fall in love with each other again.
+They fall in love with each other again.

 Gestapo inspector Escherich is charged with finding the source of the postcards.
 He is a professional police detective acting out of career pride rather than Nazi ideology.
 During three years of painstakingly gathering clues about the "Hobgoblin" (as he calls the mysterious writer of the postcards), Escherich develops an increasing respect for this elusive unknown opponent.
-Because of his lack of progress, Escherich is beaten up by the obviously impatient SS senior officer and forced to summarily execute a man whom he is certain has no connection with these subversive postcards.
+Because of his lack of progress, Escherich is beaten up by the obviously impatient Obergruppenführer (senior SS officer) and forced to summarily execute a man whom he is certain has no connection with these subversive postcards.

 After some postcards accidentally fall from Otto's pocket at work, he is exposed and arrested.
 He remains stoic about the certain death sentence awaiting him and tries in vain to take all the blame on himself and save Anna.
 After the couple has been executed, Escherich is alone in his office.
-He gathers up the couple's hundreds of postcards, scatters them from the open window of the police headquarters, and then shoots himself.
-The film ends with the image of the postcards swirling in the wind, falling down on the Berlin streets and being picked up by passersby.
+He gathers up the couple's hundreds of postcards, scatters them from the open window of the police headquarters and then shoots himself.
+The film ends with the image of the postcards swirling in the wind, falling down on the Berlin streets and being picked up by passers by.